-Sittingwell make a variety of products aimed at preventing and relieving back pain and this cushion is unique in that it combines a built in back support pad with the comfortable 'squiginess' you'd expect from a plush sofa cushion.
+Sittingwell makes a variety of products aimed at preventing and relieving back pain and this cushion is unique in that it combines a built-in back support pad with the comfortable ‘squiginess’ you’d expect from a plush sofa cushion.

 There are two versions, one filled with polyester foam and, the one I was sent to try, the duck feather filled version..
-The cushion is supplied without a cover but fits easily in to a standard 45 cm square cushion cover so nobody need know you're using one.
+The cushion is supplied without a cover but fits easily into a standard 45 cm square cushion cover so nobody needs to know you’re using one.

 I could feel the adjustment to my spine as my thighs were elongated and my feet felt more firmly on the floor.
 The benefits of this of course mean that your neck is also elongated and you don’t hunch quite so much.
 It’s easier and more comfortable to sit for longer with this added back support.

 Despite this, and as Sittingwell themselves advise, you need to get up and move regularly.
 My physiotherapist once told me that you should get up and move around every 20 minutes or so and that he would never sit down for longer than 45 minutes at a time.
 (Oops!).

 When you get up some simple stretches and bends may be enough to ensure you don’t seize up and keep everything moving!

 Sittingwell has an advice hub on their website where you can find a range of articles on how to avoid back pain in various situations (sitting, standing, sleeping, travelling etc).
 You can also get a free report “7 Solutions To Back Pain Relief” which can be downloaded to your PC when you leave your email address.